 What does it cover?

-You can get a full chapter run-down from Amazon but the book starts by taking you through the process of how you might design an android game, using paper and rough drawings which will eventually be used to create game art (great for the non-artist as it encourages you not to worry about the graphics), followed by some of the technical aspects of game design as it relates to programming.
+but the book starts by taking you through the process of how you might design an android game, using paper and rough drawings which will eventually be used to create game art (great for the non-artist as it encourages you not to worry about the graphics), followed by some of the technical aspects of game design as it relates to programming.
 It then takes you through some basics of screen and input handling on an Android device.
 Once these topics are dealt with you will develop a number of games of differing genres.
 All throughout the book you will be developing and extending a game OOP game framework that you will learn to reuse for different types of game.
 You will even extend this framework to use OpenGL ES.

 I personally liked the section of dealing with basic Android development.
 It seemed to explain, and explain well, some basic concepts such as, manifests, touch, activities, and IO in a few pages, whilst some other books would ramble on for ages – probably whilst suffering many anecdotes about the authors dog, or some such nonsense.
 Overall, I found that they were able to explain everything very well and clearly and you come away with the feeling that it’s really quite easy to stuff that you might have considered very complex.
 I have used the techniques in the book to develop 3 Android games.